Your career match is...

 Justice for all: Social and Criminal Justice Career Paths for MSWs

-• Correctional Treatment Specialist
+- Correctional Treatment Specialist

 Correctional treatment specialists work with incarcerated individuals to help them address the underlying issues that led to criminal behavior.
 This can include substance abuse, mental health issues, or a lack of job skills.
-They also work with offenders to develop a plan for reentry into society.
+They also work with offenders to develop a plan for reentry into society. - Probation Officer

 Probation officers work with individuals who have been sentenced to probation — either as an alternative to jail or a suspended or split sentence.
-They monitor the offender's compliance with the terms of their probation with the goal of reducing reoffending and promoting positive outcomes for the individual and society.
+They monitor the offender's compliance with the terms of their probation with the goal of reducing reoffending and promoting positive outcomes for the individual and society. - Victim Advocate

 Victim advocates provide support and assistance to crime victims.
-This can include helping them navigate the criminal justice system, connecting them with resources for counseling and medical treatment, and advocating for their rights.
+This can include helping them navigate the criminal justice system, connecting them with resources for counseling and medical treatment, and advocating for their rights. - Forensic Social Worker

 Forensic social workers work in criminal justice settings to provide services such as mental health assessments, crisis intervention, and case management to individuals involved in the criminal justice system.
-They may also provide expert testimony in court.
+They may also provide expert testimony in court. - Criminal Justice Researcher

 Criminal justice researchers use their knowledge of social work and criminal justice to study issues such as crime prevention, offender rehabilitation, and the impact of criminal justice policies on communities.
 They may work in academic or government settings.